-Leland and nearby cultural and entertainment venues thrive in our inspiring surroundings!
-Fishtown Preservation Society: Stories, history, preservation – Leelanau Historical Society: Museum and resources – Leelanau Community Cultural Center: Arts (exhibits and classes), films, music and theatre events – Leland Township Library: literature, family entertainment and community classes – The Bay Theatre: Events, daily films (blockbuster, independent, foreign).
+Cultural places and events, art, entertainment and wellness venues — thrive in Leelanau!
+Fishtown Preservation Society: Stories, history, preservation – Leelanau Historical Society: Museum and resources – Leelanau Community Cultural Center: concerts, art exhibits and classes for all ages – Leland Township Library: literature, family entertainment and community classes.

 The Leelanau Community Cultural Center's mission is to promote cultural enrichment programs and events, to provide a gathering place for the community, and to ensure the preservation of the Old Art Building as a significant part of Leelanau history.